-My current research interests lie in the area of urban wellbeing and quality of life, connecting previous work on sensory environments (noise and soundscapes), urban environmental quality (24 hour cities, urban design and mobility), and use and experience of urban green spaces.
 Key findings in my work relate to the multiple uses and affordances of urban public spaces and developing this further involves looking at how urban residents engage in designing and developing urban green spaces, including allotments and community gardens, and how this is facilitated through policy discourses and planning.
-I am interested in understanding the social wellbeing derived from these practices as well as ascertaining the ecosystem services provided at this scale.
+I am also interested in sustainable mobility and have published on how mobility has changed over the life course.

 Qualifications and Memberships

 PhD Science Studies, Lancaster University

 MSc European Environmental Policy and Regulation, Geography, Lancaster University